openpv-platform/meta-openview_s/docs/RCD%2DSDK-Development.md

 + Meet with Berni/Ryan to talk about testing setups.
 + Jordan will start on developing a module for messing with Analog/Digital Pin I/O. Somewhere along the way this will involve starting to flesh out the sample application.

+# 1/4/22 Jake Pratt Meeting Notes

+Attended by Allison Shaw, Doug Conyers, Jordan Koeller, Jake Pratt

+Jake has designed out an architecture of services with clients.
+For example, the rcd could havea Bluetooth service, a J1939 service, a I/O service, etc. And these are all their own processes that start up when you start an app.
+When an app developer writes their app, they specify what services and any config for those services via a json file that's loaded on init.

+Communication with the services happen via ZeroMQ, which has support for communicating over IP or RPC.
+For each service, we write a client in the target language that hides all the ZeroMQ/event passing with the service internally.
+From the app developer's perspective, they instantiate a client which will under the hood start up the requested service and open up the communication with it over ZeroMQ.

+These services, as well as the development tools to write applications, is what makes the RCD sticky.

+As far as supporting different runtimes is concerned (.NET, Crank, Node, etc.), each runtime would have an implementation of a client for the each service they communicate to.
+These clients all have the same interface across runtimes.

+Jake has started writing these services using CSharp.
+CSharp compiles down to machine code, and when necessary, you can directly embed C code for any lower-level communcation/apis that might be needed.

+App messages to a service to access features we expose (ex. hardware, bluetooth, j1939, etc).

+Jake has built a framework for making services.
+You define a protobuffer file for that service and that allows for connecting between a client and server interface.
+From the customer perspective, we want them to see an sdk.
+They are not aware that they are talking over IP.
+They instantiate a client and call functions on it.

+When an app developer wants to use a service, they configure their app to start up that service, pull in the dependencies through NuGet, and can start using it.
+Application developers see an SDK-like interface, where they instantiate a client and start calling functions.

+This environment is highly asynchronous.
+Communication between the client and service is fully duplex, and optionally requires acknowledgement.
+Some functions may block or asynchronously wait for a response.
+Others return `void`.

+This idea of services is not all-encompassing.
+For example, serial ports probably don't belong behind a service.
+App developers just use serial ports directly.
+In this case, we would need to write a "client" that is just making system calls directly instead of communicating over ZeroMQ to a service that makes system calls.

+What is the throughput?
+Jake has seen ~ 1000 messages per second on our target, As long as message size is below what can be in one TCP packet.
+Beyond that point, you start trading off the number of messages you can send for the size of the message.

+### Is there anything we can reuse from PowerVision?

+Jake seems to think not really.
+He said we can definitely learn from what was done in the core PowerVision modules, but the rcd stuff will be fundamentally new code.